popupshopsio/public_api/README.md

 # AUTHENTICATION
 Popable will enable API access on a per-user basis.
-When actiavted, we will provide an API key that is required for all calls.
+When activated, we will provide an API key that is required for all calls.

 # JSON OBJECT TO SEND